Home » FPC Yazoo City

 The Rev. Richmond McInnis was called as the church’s founding pastor and would stay until 1851.

 Among the six charter members was Mrs. Sophia T. Whitman.
-Her descendant, ninety-seven-year-old Sam B. Olden, is active in the worship life of the church today.
+Her descendant, ninety-eight-year-old Sam B. Olden, is active in the worship life of the church today.

 “One generation shall commend your works to another, and shall declare your mighty acts” (Psalm 145:4).